Joseph Whitaker (ornithologist)

 Joseph Isaac Spadafora Whitaker (19 March 1850 in Palermo – 3 November 1936 in Rome) was an Italian-English ornithologist, archaeologist and sportsman.
 He was a member of the Whitaker family.
-He is mainly known for his work on the birds of Tunisia, and for being involved in the foundation of the Sicilian football club US Città di Palermo.
+He is mainly known for his work on the birds of Tunisia, and for being involved in the foundation of the Sicilian football club Palermo Sport Club.
 He was married to the author and hostess Tina Scalia Whitaker.

 Biography

 Whitaker's family came from Huddersfield in west Yorkshire.
 He inherited the Ingham Marsala wine business through his paternal grandmother, Mary Ingham, whose brother Benjamin (1784-1861) went into business in Palermo.
 The Inghams were from Ossett in Yorkshire - there is an Ossett website which gives a detailed biography of the Ingham Marsala Wine co.
 He and his brother William Ingham Whitaker (Pylewell Park) inherited vast vineyards and his great grandfather Ingham's banking empire.
 Their story is told in Raleigh Trevelyan's 1972 Princes Under the Volcano: Two Hundred Years of a British Dynasty in Sicily.